 - COA: available online

 In addition to manuka honey and CBD isolate, this cream also includes more than 20 botanicals to help soothe the skin.
 Reviews for the cream are generally positive.
-People say it helps not just with eczema but many skin conditions.
+People say it helps with eczema as well as many other skin conditions.